Here's Our Rant About Spirit Airlines Inc. (SAVE)

 JP Morgan gave a rating of “Overweight” to SAVE, setting the target price at $54 in the report published on April 14th of the current year.

-During the last 5 trading sessions, SAVE fell by -1.57%, which changed the moving average for the period of 200-days by +103.41% in comparison to the 20-day moving average, which settled at $34.79.
-In addition, Spirit Airlines Inc. saw 43.76% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, SAVE rose by +2.91%, which changed the moving average for the period of 200-days by +100.06% in comparison to the 20-day moving average, which settled at $34.84.
+In addition, Spirit Airlines Inc. saw 46.05% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading